 This strategy speeds up weight gain, resulting in more meat to be sold while still maintaining a "grass-fed" label.
-While finishing cattle in a feedlot on grain may result in greater profit, it reduces the quality of the meat in and, perhaps, animal welfare.
+While finishing cattle in a feedlot on grain may result in greater profit, it can reduce the quality of the meat in terms of nutrition, health impacts, and animal welfare.